rsarxiv/rnnslu-torch/README.md

 # rnnslu-torch
-a torch implement version of SLU in RNN
+A Torch implementation of [SLU in RNN](http://deeplearning.net/tutorial/rnnslu.html)